SheaPan/Olist-E-Commerce-Data-Analysis-Project/reports/Analysis Writing Report/product.md

 ## 4. Delivery Delays

 The scatter charts, 'Large Products vs Delivery Delay' and 'Heavy Products vs Delivery Day', visualise the delivery delay for product size and product weight, respectively.
-The black vertical line on the horizonatal axis, shows deliveries made on time.
+The black vertical line on the horizontal axis shows deliveries made on time.
 The area to the right of the line represents late deliveries.

 - Most deliveries are **on time or early**, regardless of product weight or size, as shown by the data points in the shaded areas of the charts.
 - **Moderate delays** (under ~14 days) happen across all product types and have little relation to weight or size.
 Operational or supplier issues may play a role.